Ma-ZaHaKa/CSharp_AudioPlayer/README.md

 # CSharp_AudioPlayer
 Audio Player
 HOW TO USE?<br><br>
-AudioPlayer.INSTANCE.PlayAudio(soundFilePath); // on any play event<br>
+AudioPlayer.INSTANCE.PlayAudio(soundFilePath, false); // on any play event<br>
-AudioPlayer.INSTANCE.SetAudioVolume(config.volume); // on scroll ui sound
+AudioPlayer.INSTANCE.SetAudioVolume(config.volume); // on volume change (SiticoneTaskBar)

 LIBS<br>